 In the case of building density condition, the urban density of the municipality of Sari was divided into four classes, including high, medium, low and very low according to suggestion of Güneralp et al. (2017) (Fig. 3a).
 Quality and the age of buildings have significant impacts on damages caused by urban floods.
 Quality of buildings are divided into five classes, including very high, high, medium, low and very low which reflect quality of buildings condition.
 Also in the quality of building map, there are areas namely no building which represents areas without buildings (Fig. 3b).
 Low quality building is unsafe for their inhabitants and their properties, and have more vulnerable to natural hazards, especially earthquakes and floods (Schubert and Sanders, 2012, Gerl et al., 2014).
 The current architectural structure of Sari city shows its historical development.
-The densely built-up by historical and modern buildings with administrative and commercial functions is recognized in the Sari city center.
+The densely built-up by historical and modern buildings with administrative and commercial functions is located in the Sari city center.
 In neighboring districts, settlement areas with multi-history residential buildings and open space areas are abundant.
-History of buildings is divided into five classes such as very old, old, medium, new and newest which reflects the historical condition and also no buildings area (Fig. 3c).
+Buildings are divided into five classes such as very old, old, medium, new and newest which reflects the historical condition and also no buildings area (Fig. 3c).
 To prepare the urban flooding and vulnerability map, the age and quality of buildings have to be considered.
 For studied area, the quality and history of buildings map were obtained from the municipality of Sari for 2015.
 Population density and socio-economic information from inhabitants are two last but not at least key issues, which have to be considered to prepare flood vulnerability map.
 Population density refer to the number of people inhabiting a given urbanized area and higher levels of population density and associated with economic conditions, higher productivity and also higher susceptibility to natural hazards such as earthquake and floods (Güneralp et al., 2017).
 In this study, population density map is divided into four classes, high, medium, low and very low which reflect population density condition (Fig. 3d).
 Socioeconomic data, contain in-depth information on the inherent properties and behavior of humans and society within a specific geographical region.
 These types of information are valuable in taking account of the otherwise indirect and intangible impacts of natural hazards such as flooding (Kaspersen and Halsnæs, 2017).
 In the current research, socio-economic condition map is divided into five classes, including A, B, C, D and E which reflect very good, good, moderate, weak and very weak socio-economic condition respectively (Fig. 3e).
 There are also natural areas surrounding the Sari city, which was not considered as residential area.
 The population density and socio-economic condition map for this study were obtained from the municipality of Sari for 2015.
 The classification of all the aforementioned variables was carried out by the municipality of Sari.

 Fig. 3.
 SOMEWHERE HERE